tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

 ```

 ### Setup
-Run the appropriate ln_*_customizations.py script in the htdocs directory to link the customizations into the site code.
+Change directories into the htdocs directory and run the appropriate ln_*_customizations script to link the customizations into the site code.

+If something is wrong, the script should display an intelligible error messages, if it doesn't let me know!

+#### Joomla Example
 For example, to link the joomla customizations in the `customizations` directory to the site code in the `joomla-example.com` directory:
 ```
 cd /var/www/joomla-example.com/htdocs/